🖼️ Image Converter

 Upload Your SVG

-Drag & drop your SVG file or click Browse.
+Drag and drop your .svg file or click Browse.
+Processing stays local.

 3